jimmysway/SmartSystems/quest-3/code/README.md

 Listens for data updates from the server using Socket.io.
 Updates CanvasJS charts in real-time when new data is received.
-Displays a comparison bar chart for total steps of each ESP watch Displays the leader and the total steps and the ID of the leader
+Displays a comparison bar chart for total steps of each ESP watch Displays the leader and the total steps and the ID of the leader.

+Esp32:

+The esp code is built on-top of our last skill.
+Each of our esp's/carmin watches are also wifi-supported now, so we configured them to connect to our router and send sensor data across UDP sockets.
+It then receives information from the server regarding the current leader and time of day.
+This is displayed on the alphanumeric display, and since the total character length of the entire message is more than 4, we had to scroll the message.